-Each year, we strive to offer fun, exciting programs for our campers, and 2020 proves to be no different!
+Each year, we strive to offer fun, exciting programs for our campers, and we are excited to announce that with 2022 personal class selection is back!
 Activities are 1 period and offered all 6 weeks, unless otherwise noted.
-Campers will choose 4 activity periods and 1 alternate.
+Campers will now form their own schedule for their day, choosing 6 classes.
+Campers must choose at least one swim class.
 Every camper takes Red Cross Swim lessons, taught by certified lifeguards.

 Learn essential skills for backpacking and hiking in the wilderness!
 Campers will participate in activities such as pitching a tent, practicing Leave No Trace principles, orienteering, and an introduction into outdoor cooking.
-Later in the week Pathfinder campers will take an afternoon hike up nearby Owls Head Mountain to put their new learned skills to the test, and even have dinner on top of the peak!.
+Later in the week Pathfinder campers will take an afternoon hike up nearby Owls Head Mountain to put their new learned skills to the test, and even have dinner on top of the peak!
 This activity is offered to campers of all ages and fills in one class period per day.
 Pathfinder is part of our wilderness leadership series, for more information on our backpacking program, visit the M.A.A.P.s page on our website!
-Offered Weeks 2, 4 & 6.

 Wilderness Survival (2 Class Periods)

 Ever wonder what you would do if you got lost in the woods?
 Do you like to be outdoors and explore?
 In “Wilderness Survival”, you’ll learn essential skills to help you be prepared for any adventure outdoors.
 You’ll learn how to make shelters, build fires, set up a camp, find your way in the woods, and identify safe and unsafe plants.
+Wilderness Survival classes will also have the opportunities to campout midweek in one of our wilderness areas.
 At the end of the week you will put your skills to the test!

 Whether you take fishing seriously or do it as a leisure activity, there’s nothing like feeling a tug on the end of your line!
 Campers will learn about fishing techniques, fish habitat and safety, while relaxing on our beautiful fishing dock.
 Poles and equipment provided.